scrogson/devbox/README.md

 change this in Docker preferences in the `Advanced` tab.
 By default Docker is set to request 2GB of memory.
 You may need to bump this to at least 4GB in order to run all services provided by `devbox`.

-### Problems connecting to MySQL

-If using Docker for Mac, the MySQL instance is reachable on `127.0.0.1` on the default `3306` port.

-    mysql -h 127.0.0.1 -u root -p

-The PostgreSQL container creates a `postgres` user with a password of `postgres`.
-See the `.env` for the latest values.

-### Problems connecting to PostgreSQL

-If using Docker for Mac, the PostgreSQL instance is reachable on `127.0.0.1` on the default `5432` port.

-    psql -h 127.0.0.1 -U postgres

-The PostgreSQL container creates a `postgres` user with a `postgres` password.
-See the `.env` for the latest values.